Scottish Maid

 The word "clipper" was first used for sailing vessels in the United States and argument arose in the 20th century about whether Scottish Maids underlying design had been copied from America, and whether she should properly have been called a clipper at all.
 It now seems agreed that "clipper" is best regarded as simply a name for a fast merchant sailing vessel and the particular design was arrived at independently on the two sides of the Atlantic.

+Much of Scottish Maids career was transporting passengers and goods between Aberdeen and London.
+She was lost in a storm off the Farne Islands in 1888; the crew escaped by lifeboat.

 Background

 Shipbuilding in Aberdeen in early 19th century

 From the beginning of the nineteenth century the word "clipper" started to be used in Britain for a fast sailing ship.
 Also, at this time the Aberdeen shipbuilding industry started to expand considerably.
 Communication with London was via the North Sea along Britain's east coast.
 Aberdeen's first steam ship, Queen of Scotland, a paddle steamer with a wooden hull, was built by John Duffus and Co. in 1829 and there followed a succession of similar vessels.
 Aberdeen's first iron ship was the John Garrow launched in 1837.
 The most prominent of Aberdeen's six shipyards, that of Alexander Hall and Sons, had been established in 1790 – between 1811 and 1877 they built 290 vessels with tonnages from 20 to 2,600 tons.
 In the 1830s, facing competition on its route to London from paddle steamers that were faster than conventional sailing ships, the Aberdeen Line contracted with Hall's shipyard for a sailing vessel providing a better design of coastal packet boat for the London route and in 1839 the Scottish Maid became the first of a series of similar vessels described by Clark as "the highest pinnacle of the shipbuilders' art".